French court dismisses case over Agent Orange use in Vietnam - WTMJ

 She filed a lawsuit in 2014 in France against firms that produced and sold Agent Orange, including U.S. multinational companies Dow Chemical and Monsanto, now owned by German giant Bayer.

-She is seeking damages for her multiple health problems, including a cancer, and those of her children.
+She is seeking damages for her multiple health problems, including cancer, and those of her children.

-Tran’s lawyers said they will argue at the appeal court that the companies were not coerced into producing Agent Orange.

 Bayer said in a statement “it has been well-established by courts for many years that wartime contractors … operating at the behest of the U.S. government, are not responsible for the alleged damage claims associated with the government’s use of such product during wartime.”